 The easiest and fastest path to residency in Costa Rica is to have a child or marry a Costa Rican which permits application for “Residencia Permanente Por Vinculo” – residency by connection/link.
 There are also special categories for famous athletes, notable scientists and religious exceptions.

-There are three possible avenues of “buying” residency (obtaining residency in Costa Rica based on financial resources you are committed to bring to Costa Rica).
-The general idea is that you demonstrate that you will be a valuable member of society by guaranteeing your contribution to the Costa Rican economy.
+However, the vast majority of immigrants choose one of three possible avenues of “buying” temporary residency – obtaining residency in Costa Rica based on financial resources you are committed to bring to Costa Rica.
+The general idea is that you demonstrate that you will be a valuable member of society by guaranteeing a contribution to the economy.

-The first two options are based on making regular deposits into a Costa Rican bank account – Pensionado (pensioner) or Rentista (stable and permanent income).
-The third is based on making a large lump sum investment in Costa Rica and is called Inversionista.
+The first two options – Pensionado (pensioner) or Rentista (stable and permanent income) – are based on making regular deposits into a Costa Rican bank account.
+The third option is based on making a large lump sum investment in Costa Rica and is called Inversionista.

 To apply for residency as a Pensionado you must demonstrate at least $US 1,000 per month of guaranteed pension payments from a government or business, social security or other fixed income retirement plan.
 Article 81, Law 8764

 As far as we can determine there is no actual requirement that you spend the money in Costa Rica.
 Technically you are only required to deposit the funds and show evidence of the deposit.
 However there would be little point in going through the difficulties associated with obtaining residency if you weren’t actually living in Costa Rica and if you’re living there you’ll likely spend much more than $1,000 a month.

 This category includes the applicant plus their spouse under a single pension income.
 The status is “temporary” for the first three years after approval then permanent residency may be sought.

 Pesionado Residency must be renewed yearly and the proof of income is reviewed prior to renewal.

 No work permits are allowed under temporary Pensionado status.